DBTrenches/SQLChecks/README.md

 - Databases that are not ONLINE
 - Databases that are secondaries in an availability group

-Some checks also exclude system databases by default.
+Some checks also exclude system databases by default - for more detail consult the test definitions in the `src/SQLChecks/Tests` folder.

 ## Availability Group Support
 A config file can specify that databases for a specific availability group should be checked.
 This is set with the `DatabasesToCheck` configuration value and the `AvailabilityGroup` value.